 No Bones About It Host

-Former NAON Education Committee member Bryan Combs, PhD, CRNP, FNP-BC, CNL, ATC, a Family Nurse Practitioner, Certified Athletic Trainer and a PhD who serves as the Interim Assistant Dean at the University of Alabama School of Nursing.
+NAON Board Director, Bryan Combs, PhD, CRNP, FNP-BC, CNL, ATC, a Family Nurse Practitioner, Certified Athletic Trainer, and PhD hosts the podcast episodes.
+Bryan previously served as Interim Assistant Dean at the University of Alabama School of Nursing.

 February 2021: Let's Talk Certification